Kladovo transport: Escape

-Beginning March 16, they traveled in groups of 30 to 50 persons in succession.
-The journey of the last group threatened to collapse, as all railcars required for mobilization of troops in Yugoslavia; finally, they were able to leave.
-In the stations along the route, there were Jews who had learned of their passing, and supplied them with food and drinks.
-Because of bombing of the tracks in Greece and alarms, the journey to Istanbul by train took one week.
-In Istanbul, the group met in a hotel, and continued the journey by train to the Syrian city of Aleppo to Beirut.
-In Rosh Hanikra grottoes they reached the Palestinian border.
-After a stay in a detention camp of the British military, they were distributed to various settlements in the country, mostly kibbutzim, or they moved to relatives already living in the country.
-Ernest Löhner returned later with the Hagana to Yugoslavia, and fought as Parachute liaison officer in Tito's headquarters, then he rose in the Israeli army to the rank of general.
+At the stops along the route, there were Jews who had learned of their passing and graciously supplied them with food and drinks.
+Because of the bombing of train tracks in Greece and other challenges, the journey to Istanbul by train took one week.
+In Istanbul, the group met in a hotel, and continued the journey by train to the Syrian city of Aleppo and then onward to Beirut.
+At the Rosh Hanikra grottoes, they reached the border of British Mandatory Palestine.
+After a stay in a British military detention camp, they were distributed to various settlements in the country, mostly kibbutzim, or they joined relatives already living in the country.